ufal/npfl129/tasks/metric_correlation.md

 template, find a $\beta$ for which $F_\beta$ score correlates best with human ratings.

-We use an aritificial dataset, which for every sentence contains:
+We use an artificial dataset, which for every sentence contains:
 - the number of edits that must be performed for every sentence,
 - the number of edits proposed by a model,
 - the number of correct edits proposed by a model,